MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-register-devices.md

 ## Before you begin

-Windows Autopatch can take over software update management control of devices that meet software-based pre-requisittes as soon as an IT admin decides to have their tenant managed by the service.
+Windows Autopatch can take over software update management control of devices that meet software-based prerequisites as soon as an IT admin decides to have their tenant managed by the service.
 The Windows Autopatch software update management scope includes the following software update workloads:

 - [Windows quality updates](../operate/windows-autopatch-wqu-overview.md)
 - [Windows feature updates](../operate/windows-autopatch-fu-overview.md)